 It is your responsibility to guide your child in research and contacting coaches.
 Always let them be the one who makes contact with the coach.
 A coach will see a red flag when the parent is out in front.
 This often indicates an immature recruit or one who is less excited about the school than their parent.

 Danny Owens of William Carey University expressed what many coaches believe in an interview with me.
 “For me, I typically speak to the recruit the majority of the time in the recruiting process.
 I do speak with the parents on a visit or if we are discussing finances or answering questions, but after that, I will mostly talk with the recruit.
 I am sure I have lost recruits for not including the parents more in the process, but I want the recruit to feel comfortable with me and the program and I want them to ultimately make the decision to come here.
 If that decision is made by the recruit, then I feel they have made the right decision and will graduate in their 4 years.”
-(The full interview will be posted October 29)
+Click here for full interview.

 How to Help